astronomer/docs/astro/cloud-ide/pass-data-to-cells.md

 ![New dependency graph](/img/cloud-ide/data-dependency.png)

-### Pass data from a SQL cell to a Python cell

-Use the results of a SQL cell in your Python cell by calling the name of the SQL cell.
-The SQL cell must contain a `SELECT` statement.

-The table created by the `SELECT` statement is automatically converted to pandas DataFrame and passed to the Python cell.
+This works similarly with SQL cells.
+When you reference the name of a SQL cell in a Python cell, the table created by your SQL cell's `SELECT` statement is automatically converted to a pandas DataFrame and passed to the Python cell.
+Note that the SQL cell you reference must contain a `SELECT` statement.

 The following Python cell is dependent on a SQL cell named `my_sql_cell`.